-Whether you are visiting a foreign country or exploring parts of your own country, you are likely to encounter unfamiliar places and conditions that you need to prepare for.
+Whether you are visiting a foreign country or exploring parts of your own, you are likely to encounter unfamiliar places and conditions that require preparation.

 Understand your destination